Maol Mor on the Isle of Mull

 The single long rows are defined, for the present purpose, as those extending over 20m.
 This includes more than half of the known single rows and they vary considerably in length as well as character.
 Some of these rows consist of large stones at considerable intervals.
 Burl notes that in order to differentiate this type of row from randomly placed stones “that there should not be more than about 100 ft (30m) between any two stones unless they are clearly intervisible, and that the line in settings of three to six stones should be reasonably straight” (Burl, A., 1993, 147).
 The rows in this section are believed to fulfil these criteria though quite what is meant by reasonably straight is probably open to debate.

 There is a marked clustering of single long rows in the South West of England, Wales and North Yorkshire.
 They are found in all regions although it is noticeable that they are relatively uncommon in Argyll and the Isles and Central Scotland where single short rows prevail.

 Single long rows including large stones

 Nine Maidens, Cornwall

-Distribution of single long stone rows of large stones with the no associated cairn or stone circle.
+Distribution of single long stone rows including large stones.

 Examples are found in every region apart from Exmoor illustrating that this form of stone alignment was widespread.